rfrht/FT991A-PAT/README.md

 24/Nov/2019 - Lite Edition
 * This revision features the bare minimum of the panadapter board: The TX signal RF switch and the Amplifier
 * Greatly simplified and cheaper design
-* Possibly more gain (due to less insertion loss of the RF switch chain that existed in previous revisions)
+* More gain (due to less insertion loss of the RF switch chain that existed in previous revisions)

 02/Nov/2019 - Revision O
 * Board redesign